-My research findings have been published in top-tier scientific journals, including Nature Sustainability, BioScience, Biological Conservation, Journal of Rural Studies, Journal of Agricultural and Environmental Ethics, and Global Environmental Politics.
-I have also (co)authored several research reports on environmental policy for the European Commission, the Belgian government, and the UK House of Commons (see publications section)
+My research findings have been published in journals like Nature Sustainability, BioScience, Biological Conservation, the Journal of Rural Studies, Ecology & Society, and Global Environmental Politics, to name a few, and I have edited the recently published Environmental Justice: Key Issues (Routledge), the principal textbook in the field of environmental justice studies.
+I have also (co)authored several research reports on environmental policy for the European Commission, the Belgian government, and the UK House of Commons (see publications section).

-My latest research project, funded by the French Foundation for Research on Biodiversity, will analyse how concerns for justice and equity are approached by biodiversity conservation practitioners, and how this influences conservation effectiveness.
+I am currently leading the ‘Just conservation’ project funded by the French Foundation for Research on Biodiversity, in which our research team analyses how concerns for justice and equity are approached by biodiversity conservation practitioners, and how this influences conservation effectiveness.
+I’m also a Co-Investigator on the ‘Just Scapes’ project, a 3-year research project funded by the European consortium JPI Climate addressing the justice challenges posed by the transformation of rural landscapes in Europe.

 Research projects, grants and prizes